-Bennett prevails in final sprint to win 9th stage of Vuelta
+Bennett stripped of Vuelta stage win after bumping rival

-AGUILAR DEL CAMPOO, Spain (AP) — Sam Bennett timed the final sprint perfectly to win the ninth stage of the Spanish Vuelta on Thursday.
+AGUILAR DEL CAMPOO, Spain (AP) — Sam Bennett was stripped of his victory on the ninth stage of the Spanish Vuelta on Thursday after hitting a rival with his shoulder in the final sprint.

-There were no major changes in the overall standings, with Richard Carapaz keeping a 13-second lead over defending champion Primoz Roglic.
+Pascal Ackermann of team Bora-Hansgrohe was given the stage win instead for his third Grand Tour victory, and first in the Vuelta.
+Gerben Thijssen moved up to second place and Max Kanter took the final podium spot.

+“I didn’t expect to win because Sam was ahead but when I saw the video, it wasn’t a fair action from him,” Ackermann said.
+“After all the crashes of the last weeks, we have to take care of the other guys.
+If there is no hole, we have to stop.
+I feel sorry for Sam but I totally understand we have to ride in a more fair way.”

+Race officials said Bennett was found guilty of an “irregular sprint” after hitting Emils Liepins with his shoulder entering the final meters (yards) of the stage.
+He was relegated to last place.

-It was the second stage win for Bennett, the Deceuninck-Quick Step rider who also prevailed in the sprint at the end of the fourth stage.
-It was his eighth win of the year, and 50th of his career.
-The Irishman won two stages at the Tour de France this year.
+Bennett was looking for his second stage win after prevailing in the sprint at the end of the fourth stage.
+The Irish rider from team Deceuninck-Quick Step won two stages at the Tour de France this year.

+There were no major changes in the overall standings on Thursday, with Richard Carapaz keeping a 13-second lead over defending champion Primoz Roglic.

+“We knew the finale was a bit dangerous,” Carapaz said.
+“We had seen the finish a first time and we wanted to be in a good position not to take any chance.
+In the end, it was quite an easy day.
+We expected it to be more nervous.”

 Roglic, celebrating his 31st birthday, needed a bicycle change with about 13 kilometers (eight miles) left because of a mechanical issue but was able to rejoin the peloton.